veronikakontos/veronikakontos/README.md

-## Hi, My name is Veronika and I am a FULL STACK DEVELOPER and Web-designer.
+## Hi, My name is Veronika, and I am a FULL STACK DEVELOPER and Web-designer.
-## I have a UPWORK account.
-If you need help and looking for a professional who can deliver successful results on time in a unique way, you found the right person.
+## If you need help and looking for a professional who can deliver successful results on time in a unique way, you found the right person.
 Send me a message or email, and I get back to you as soon as possible!
 ![](github.jpeg)

 # ABOUT ME: